 - Bench or Basic Science Research

-This type of research is conducted in the laboratory with solutions, test tubes, cell cultures, pipettes, etc Traditionally, basic science research focuses on advancing knowledge itself and fundamental questions about the structure and function of the basic structures of human life (DNA, proteins, etc), rather than focusing on immediate clinical significance.
+This type of research is conducted in the laboratory with solutions, test tubes, cell cultures, pipettes, etc. Traditionally, basic science research focuses on the acquisition of knowledge regarding fundamental questions about the structure and function of the basic structures of human life (DNA, proteins, etc.).
+While basic science research often has clinical significance, the research has not yet been directly applied to patient care.

 - Clinical Research